Last updated 23rd March, 2025

 More experienced tradesmen can often show proof of their good work through recommendations, reviews, and testimonials from previous clients.
 For trades such as carpentry and decorating, they may even be able to show you pictures of previous work so you can see the type of experienced work you are paying more for.

-Your location in the UK can affect the cost that you can expect to pay your tradesperson for work on both a daily and hourly rate.
+Your location in the UK can affect the cost that you can expect to pay your tradesperson for work at both a daily and hourly rate.

-On average, if you are based in London, you can expect to pay around £30-£80 more on day rates and around £2-£5 more on hourly rates than if you live in the Northern region of the UK.
+On average, if you are based in London, you can expect to pay around £30 to £80 more on day rates and around £2 to £5 more on hourly rates than if you live in the Northern region of the UK.

-For example, a plumber in London will charge a higher rate (£220-£280 per day) than a plumber in Manchester (£150-£200 per day), and a London electrician will be more expensive than a Cardiff electrician etc.
+For example, a plumber in London will charge a higher rate (£220 to £280 per day) than a plumber in Manchester (£150 to £200 per day), and a London electrician will be more expensive than a Cardiff electrician etc.

-Check out the tables below to get an idea of different tradesmen prices depending on location within the UK.
+Check out the tables below to get an idea of different tradesmen's prices depending on location within the UK.

 Trade | HOURLY RATE & DAY RATE |